mattwynne/cucover/README.markdown

 ## Todo
   * The features for cucuover itself seem to flicker (intermittently fail).
 This is probably due to timing issues when figuring out if a file is dirty.
-  * Consider making failing features run-run even when they're not dirty, just for the good old re-bar feel
+  * Consider making failing features run-run even when they're not dirty, just for the good old red-bar feel

 ## Similar 'Selective Testing' Tools